 Where the DOI is not present the PDF will still be imported but the reference will not be created.
 If this happens delete it from your library and download the reference from a database and manually attach the PDF.

 It is possible to share a library with up to 100 people.
-All you need is Endnote X7.2 or higher and an Endnote online account.
+All you need is Desktop Endnote synced with Endnote online.
 You can only share one library because you can only have one library associated with an online account.
 If you want multiple online accounts you will need to use a different email address to register for each one.
 As multiple people will be working on the library it is a good idea to take frequent back ups by going to File > Compressed Library.

 This feature uses the title, abstract and references from your library to suggest relevant journals for your paper.
 Find out more using the link below.

 We have created step-by-step guides for the most commonly used features of Desktop EndNote.
 These guides are worded for Windows PC users, although many of the instructions will be the same for the Mac version of the software.
-All guides are in PDF format.
+All guides are in PDF format and apply to versions 20 and 21.

 We run regular workshops in term-time which cover all aspects of using Desktop EndNote.